 Textured condoms are intended to boost the pleasure for you or your partner.
 Ribbed and studded ones may be used as part of foreplay.

 There are also novelty condoms like glow-in-the dark.
 Be careful with these kinds because some are not approved by the FDA and are not proven to prevent pregnancies or STDs.
 Make sure the package clearly states that the product guards against both.

 Condom works when used in a right way.
 Condoms helps lower the risk that one person will pass an STD to the other but the risk varies by the type of disease.
 For example, condoms are almost 100% effective at protecting against HIV.

 But HPV, the most common sexually transmitted disease, can infect areas that a condom does not cover, such as the scrotum.
 Hence, they lower the risk of HPV infection but they don’t get rid of it.

 So How Do You Use a Condom?

-Overview and FactsTypes and SymptomsDiagnosis & MedicationsOverview and Facts Otitis externa is a painful ear condition that is commonly associated [...]
+Overview and FactsTypes and SymptomsDiagnosis & MedicationsOverview and Facts Hidradenitis suppurativa, commonly known as acne inversa, is a skin disorder [...]

-Overview and FactsTypes and SymptomsDiagnosis & MedicationsOverview and Facts Necrotizing fasciitis is also known as the flesh-eating disease which is [...]
+Overview and FactsTypes and SymptomsDiagnosis & MedicationsOverview and Facts A womb biopsy involves the removal of a tiny amount of [...]